 Sarah works with children, adolescents, and adults providing music therapy and psychotherapy services.
 Guided by therapeutic approaches of client-centered, humanistic, and Cognitive Behaviour Therapy.
 Sarah strives to collaborate with her clients to explore and process challenging emotions, provide opportunities for self-expression, and foster connection through music.

 Christine Naguib, MTA, MT-BC, MA obtained her Bachelor of Music Therapy at Wilfrid Laurier University in 2017 and completed her Master of Arts in Creative Arts Therapy at Concordia University in Montreal in 2018.
 During her Masters, Christine worked with children at risk, and took an Introduction to Play Therapy training.
 As an certified music therapist, Christine has worked with older adults, children, and adolescents in Canada and in the USA.
 Along with practicing music therapy, Christine also teaches children piano online and in person.

-Natalie is a fourth year student at Wilfrid Laurier University, she is completing her Bachelors in Music Therapy, and is starting at Wellington Music Therapy Services as an intern.
-She has experience supporting Autistic children and adults, and spent her last placement at a retirement home.
-As an aspiring Music Therapist, Natalie’s core values are authenticity and autonomy, to empower individuals to act in accordance with their personal goals.
-Passionate about Music therapy as a cellist and singer, Natalie aims to foster a safe and mindful environment for musical expression.
+Natalie has completed her bachelor’s in music therapy at Wilfrid Laurier University after completing her 1000 hr internship with Wellington Music therapy services as an intern.
+Natalie spent her internship supporting Long term care and Retirement homes in the Guelph and Hamilton area, as well as autistic children/adults (Music and ME) and educational programs to support mental health (Sing it Girls and YOUkulele) at the WMTS Clinic.
+As a Music Therapist, Natalie’s core values are authenticity and autonomy, to empower individuals to act in accordance with their personal goals.
+Passionate about music as a cellist and singer, Natalie aims to foster a dignified and mindful environment for success and musical expression.